Windows

 If you want to monitor Desktop versions of Windows, you should enable Remote Management to allow agentless monitoring.

-To enable Remote Management, please start a PowerShell with Administrator rights and execute following commands.
+To enable Remote Management, start a PowerShell with Administrator rights and execute the following commands.

 1. Enable PSRemoting.
 You should enter Y for all questions.